 Tip #2: Be direct and honest

 I have worked with my current boss for more than five years.
 He describes me as a problem solver and an innovative leader.
-He considers me as a leader who can be counted on because I am available when needed, approachable, and committed to my roles.
+He considers me a leader who can be counted on because I am available when needed, approachable, and committed to my roles.

 7. What is your Viewpoint on People Management?